josteink/makecrx-sharp/README.md

 ## building

-Buliding on Windows should be as simple as:
+Building on Windows should be as simple as:

 ````
 git clone https://github.com/josteink/makecrx-sharp